adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 ![AAD B2C Login Flow][img52]

-If you have done everything right, you should be able to register an account, get the email verification code, and finally log in. to get the happy login page.
+If you have done everything right, you should be able to register an account, get the email verification code, and finally log in to get the happy login page.

+![AAD B2C Sign Up Flow][img53]

 All that is left to do is to configure your app for Azure Active Directory Server Flow.
+We did that earlier when discussing the Enterprise Authentication flow for the mobile client.

 #### Drawbacks of Azure Active Directory B2C